benvrhyn/PowerBI_Fuel_Optimisation_DMAIC_Project/README.md

 ---

 ### MEASURE / DATA UNDERSTANDING

+The current fuel order and filling process was mapped to set a baseline.
 The data available in the current data structure was analysed in detail.

 **Key Steps Performed**